dbt-labs/dbt-utils/README.md

 * `exclude` (optional): A list of column names that should be excluded from the final query.
 * `include` (optional): A list of column names that should be included in the final query.
-Note the `include` and `exclude` parameters are mutually exclusive.
+Note the `include` and `exclude` arguments are mutually exclusive.
 * `column_override` (optional): A dictionary of explicit column type overrides, e.g. `{"some_field": "varchar(100)"}`.``
 * `source_column_name` (optional, `default="_dbt_source_relation"`): The name of